davidtvs/kaggle-hpaic/README.md

 ## A better single-model solution (score: 0.49204)

 A single ResNet50 that performs better than the ensemble above.
-This model wasn't selected as a final submission because it performed worse both in the validation set and the public leaderboard.
+This model wasn't selected as a final submission because it performed worse both in the validation set and on the public leaderboard.
 Configuration:

 - **Models:** ResNet50
 - **Data:** kaggle and external data (HPA v18).
 Multilabel stratification using [iterative-stratification](https://github.com/trent-b/iterative-stratification) to create the data splits for the validation and folds